Skip to contents

 Problem: Matching takes very long for large datasets

-Solutions: - Use batch processing instead: match_taxonomic_names() for programmatic workflow - Process data in chunks (split large datasets) - The app downloads the entire backbone once for efficiency, so initial load may be slow
+Solutions: - Enable offline mode: matching runs locally via stringdist without database round-trips - Use batch processing instead: match_taxonomic_names() for programmatic workflows - Process data in chunks (split large datasets)

 When to Use the App vs. Programmatic Approach